cutiapreta/zoocino/README.md

 This repository contains a collection of Solidity smart contracts designed to showcase various DeFi concepts.
 Each contract comes with a challenge for you to explore.
 The challenges are beginner-to-intermediate level, so I encourage you to try them out, whether you're new to Solidity or looking to sharpen your skills.

-Happy coding, and good luck with the challenges! 🦕🐛
+good luck with the challenges! 🦕🐛